AlexChadwickP/bug-tracker/README.md

 # Bug Tracker

-This open source bug tracker is built using React ❤️ Supabase
+This open source bug tracker is built with React ❤️ Supabase